olange/learning-graphql/README.md

 ## Useful articles

 * [Part 7: Deep Dive into GraphQL Type System](https://github.com/mugli/learning-graphql/blob/master/7.%20Deep%20Dive%20into%20GraphQL%20Type%20System.md#graphqlinterfacetype) _describes interfaces, union and input types with a slight more context than the [GraphQL API reference](http://graphql.org/docs/api-reference-type-system/) does_
+* see also the [Medium › GraphQL Hub](https://medium.com/the-graphqlhub) mentioned above